 Unfortunately, when tourism began to boom during the construction of the Canadian Pacific Railway, hunting was a popular pastime.
 Beaver hats were trendy back in Europe, where the majority of the settlers came from.

 After the devastation of the Hudson Bay area in eastern Canada, the hunting epidemic moved further and further west.

 The tourists coming to the Canadian Rockies had never seen so much wildlife in their entire lives.
-The news started to spread and not before long hunters and wildlife enthusiasts were flocking to the major hubs of Banff and Jasper.
-And they did some serious killing....
+The news started to spread and not before long hunters were flocking to the major hubs of Banff and Jasper.
+And they did some serious killing…

-Although it took them a while, Parks Canada finally decided that hunting all creatures, at such an uncontrolled, unsustainable rate, wasn't really feasible.
+Eventually, Parks Canada decided that hunting all creatures at such an uncontrolled, unsustainable rate, was doing a lot of damage.

-A Guide to Spotting Wildlife in the Canadian Rockies
+Best Wildlife Spotting Tours in the Canadian Rockies

 1. Grizzly Bears

-If you're not lucky enough to spot one in the wild, there's also a Grizzly Bear Sanctuary in Golden, BC that you can visit on a trip from Banff.
+If you’re not lucky enough to spot one in the wild, there’s also a Grizzly Bear Sanctuary in Golden, BC that you can visit on a trip from Banff.

 Season: April – October

 Black Bears are much more common than grizzlies.
 I have seen my first black bear on a road trip around Vancouver Island.